structurizr/onpremises/docs/docs/08-troubleshooting.md

 ## Troubleshooting

 Here are some common problems, and how to resolve them.
+If your problem isn't listed here, please browse [the issues on the GitHub repo](https://github.com/structurizr/onpremises/issues).

+### Installation

 #### The home page loads, but doesn't look right